 The closing scene of Good Will Hunting is a great example of how a boom crane camera movement can be used in a long take to follow the action of a character.
 A boom is used to follow Sean walk from upstairs to downstairs without cutting.

-Orson Welles uses boom crane camera movement with other camera mechanisms in the famous opening scene of one of the best film-noir movies, Touch of Evil.
+Orson Welles uses boom crane camera movement with other camera mechanisms in the famous opening scene of Touch of Evil, one of the best film-noir movies.
 To build suspense, Welles uses a boom to elevate the camera and follow the car with the bomb.
 This is a prime example on how to create a powerful opening shot.

 Emotional Camera Movement